irtimaled/BoundingBoxOutlineReloaded/README.md

 - Nether Fortresses; red boxes bound each individual area where Blaze, Wither Skeletons & normal Skeletons will spawn.
 Time for a beacon methinks!
 - Witch Huts; blue boxes reveal everywhere only witches spawn.
 Witch farm anyone?
 - Desert Temples; orange boxes envelop the pyramid and towers.
 Go grab some loot but beware TNT boobie traps!
-- Jungle Temples; green boxes surround the temple.
+- Jungle Temples; dark green boxes surround the temple.
 Indianna Jones would've love these!
 - Ocean Monuments; cyan boxes indicate where guardians spawn.
 New sea lantern and prismarine block types FTW.
 - End Cities; magenta boxes show the rooms, corridors and air ships in the End.
 Time to fall with style!
 - Strongholds; yellow boxes show each room in the stronghold.
 Does anyone make anything with silverfish spawners?
 - Woodland Mansions; brown boxes show each room in the woodland mansion.
 Here's Johnny!
 - Mine Shafts; light gray boxes illustrate each of the mine shafts.
 Cobwebs... grrr!
 - Villages; multicoloured spheres encircle the village, with boxes marking if and where iron golems will spawn.
 You should see the iron titan...
 CRAZY!
-- Slime chunks; bright green boxes highlight where slimes will spawn, with a dynamic box that rises to where the players feet are to help find them from the surface.
+- Slime chunks; dark green boxes highlight where slimes will spawn, with a dynamic box that rises to where the players feet are to help find them from the surface.
 Bouncy... bouncy...
 - World Spawn & spawn chunks; red boxes outline the world spawn and the spawn chunks (active & lazy).
 - Igloos (*); white boxes show where igloos are.
 Maybe you can convert the zombie villager back?
 - Shipwrecks (*); cyan boxes are like a lighthouse those wary sailors wish they'd had.
 Time to find some buried treasure?
 - Ocean ruins (*); cyan boxes show the different ocean ruin structures.
 Watch out for those pesky drowns tho!
 - Buried treasure (*); cyan boxes highlight where the heart of the sea can be found.
 Conduit anyone?
+- Mob Spawners; bright green boxes show where mob spawners are, where mobs will be spawned, and red/orange/green lines help the player see if a spawner is nearby and activated.

 (*) Due to how Minecraft generates these structures they will initially float above where they should be, however upon re-logging they should drop down to the correct height.
 Unfortunately (or fortunately?) buried treasure will always appear at y-90 (unless Mojang change something that is!)